-Internet Sex Crimes
+Internet Sex Crimes Defense Attorney Massachusetts

 An internet sex crime accusation can upend your life overnight.
 Whether facing charges from online communications or alleged solicitation, you need experienced legal representation immediately.
-We have defended serious charges for nearly 30 years.
+We have defended serious charges for over 30 years.

 Call today for a free consultation.